Getting Started

 Requirements

 Primer3-py is built and tested on MacOS, Linux and Windows 64-bit systems; we do not provide official Windows support.
-Python versions 3.8 - 3.12 builds are supported.
+Python versions 3.8 - 3.13 builds are supported.

 Wheels are released for CPython versions following the EOL model.
+Pre-built wheels are available for:

 Installation